 River sobs, and you can feel the sounds tear through her.
 She trembles in your arms, and you realize you've never held her, never really offered her comfort.
 That was for Inara, or Book, or Simon to do.
 Hell, even Mal was kinder to her than you were.

 "You weren't unkind to me.
-I just wasn't really here for you."
+I just wasn't really here to you."
 River doesn't sound like she's holding any grudges over that.
 It's just the way things were.